Kharacternyk/pacwall/README.rst

 The blue dots are manually (explicitly) installed packages, the red ones are automatically (implicitly) installed packages.
 The outlined teal dots are orphans, the outlined yellow dots are outdated packages.
 The dashed edges represent optional dependencies, the normal edges represent strict (hard, direct) dependencies.
-If you don't like the default appearance, ``goto`` Customization_.
+The appearance is customizable, see Customization_.

 If you want the wallpaper to be persistent, run ``pacwall -ug`` in the init file of DE or WM you use. ``pacwall -ug`` doesn't regenerate the wallpaper, it just sets